apache/pulsar/site2/docs/admin-api-overview.md

 ### REST API

 You can find documentation for the REST API exposed by Pulsar [brokers](reference-terminology.md#broker) in this reference {@inject: rest:document:/}.

+> Note: If you are using an old version of a namespace and requesting the HTTP service directly, you need to use `v1` to replace `v2` in the request URL.
+More information about the old version of a namespace, see [namespace name changes](https://github.com/apache/pulsar/wiki/PIP-10:-Remove-cluster-for-namespace-and-topic-names).

 ### Java admin client